-The existing development at 95 O Sellivan Road detracts from the centre and any future redevelopment on this site should more suitably respond the character of the centre and the significance of the adjoining HCA.
+The existing development at 95 O'Sullivan Road detracts from the centre and any future redevelopment on this site should more suitably respond the character of the centre and the significance of the adjoining HCA.

-Obje ectives Loca l controls 01 To provide uses that are consistent with the desired future character of C1 Development supports the adaptive re-use of existing shop top units. the centre.
+Objectives Loca l controls 01 To provide uses that are consistent with the desired future character of the centre.
+C1 Development supports the adaptive re-use of existing shop top units.
 C2 The ground level contains active uses, preferably local shops, cafes and restaurants that meet the needs of the local community.
 C3 Residential uses are located above street level in the form of shop top housing.
-C4 Development provides high amenity outdoor dining in the O'Sullivan Road setback are i 02 To maintain the existing built form so that the centre remains the "gateway" to the Balfour Road Centre Heritage C5 Development at 89-93 O'Sullivan Road a. d.
-23 Plumer Road maintains existing building height, scale and form.
+C4 Development provides high amenity outdoor dining in the O'Sullivan Road setback area.
+O2 To maintain the existing built form so that the centre remains the "gateway" to the Balfour Road Centre Heritage Conservation Area.
+C5 Development at 89-93 O'Sullivan Road and 9-23 Plumer Road maintains existing building height, scale and form.
 Conservation Area.
-CS Parking is located at the rear of the building.
+C6 Parking is located at the rear of the building.
 No parking spaces or garages permitted in the front setback area.
-2016 AWEL C7 Development maintains the existing building separation pattern to neighbouring residential lots by retaining the existing driveway crossovers on the edge of the centre.
-03 To retain and enhance the contributory buildings and ensure these retain their street cape context.
+C7 Development maintains the existing building separation pattern to neighbouring residential lots by retaining the existing driveway crossovers on the edge of the centre.
+03 To retain and enhance the contributory buildings and ensure these retain their streetscape context.
 C8 Development at 89-93 O'Sullivan Road and 9-23 Plumer Road maintains and retains the heritage significant fabric.
-6 street.cape context.
 C9 Development provides a continuous awning to the street frontage to match existing awnings at 89-93 O'Sullivan Road and 9-23 Plumer Road.
 C10 Development does not include habitable space in the roof structure of an existing building, and does not include any dormer window.
-C11 Any replacement of heritage significant building fabric is of similar material and

-Objectives Local controls type (e.g. timber for timber).
+C11 Any replacement of heritage significant building fabric is of similar material and type (e.g. timber for timber).
 C12 Development reinstates heritage significant architectural detailing as appropriate.
 C13 Development retains and conserves any original chimneys.
 C14 Development does not include any painting, bagging or rendering of original face brickwork.
 C15 Development retains window and door hardware that have heritage significance.
 C16 Development does not include any infill (by glazing or otherwise) of original verandahs or balconies.
-8 C17 Security grilles on windows and doors, if installed, complement the frame and glazing pattern, are fitted on the inside of windows or doors, and should not be visually intrusive. - Meille C18 Security fly screens, if installed, are retractable.
-7/2 K. C19 Skylights, solar panels and the like, are not visible from any street frontage.
-O4 To support redevelopment of buildings that detract i om the streetscape C20 Development at 95 O'Sullivan Road is a maximum of three storeys. character.
-C21 Development at 95 O'Sullivan Road presents a similar roof form and pitch as adjoining buildings, when viewed from the public domain.
-C22 Development is setback from O'Sullivan Road to match existing commercial buildings and does not include structures within the setback area.
+C17 Security grilles on windows and doors, if installed, complement the frame and glazing pattern, are fitted on the inside of windows or doors, and should not be visually intrusive.
+C18 Security fly screens, if installed, are retractable.
+C19 Skylights and the like, are not visible from any street frontage.
+Note: Solar energy systems such as photovoltaic electricity generating systems, solar hot water systems, or solar air heating systems are addressed in Chapter E6, Section 6.3 Solar Energy Systems.